What’s a Good Conversion Rate for eCommerce?

-If you’re looking to improve your eCommerce conversion rate and are looking for evidence of what makes a good conversion rate for eCommerce, we’ve curated all the latest research into one place.
+If you’re looking to improve your eCommerce conversion rate and are looking for evidence of what makes a good conversion rate for eCommerce, we’ve reviewed our historic data and spoken to our conversion rate optimisation agency partners to curate all the latest research into one place.

 Your eCommerce conversion rate is going to be significantly improved if you have a large proportion of returning visitors, versus new ones

 In a nutshell, the average UK eCommerce conversion rate is around 2% so if your sitewide eCommerce conversion rate is above that, that would be good right?
 Well maybe on the initial face of it.

 However, to best answer the question, it really depends on the circumstances of your website – which countries you operate in, what marketing channels you use and how big your brand is to fairly judge how your eCommerce conversion rate really compares.

 But first, let’s clarify exactly what we mean by eCommerce conversion rate.

 An eCommerce conversion rate is a percentage represented by dividing the total number of online sales by the total number of website visits.

 How do I calculate my eCommerce conversion rate?